TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

  1. With your Image View selected.
  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering1.png" style="width: 125px;"/>

- 2. Click the Center and Middle buttons next to "Position in Parent"
+ 2. Click the Center and Middle buttons next to **Position in Parent**
  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering2.png" style="width: 300px;"/>
  This will center the image in the middle of your current device view.